QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 # Randomized Response Surveys

-Social stigmas sometimes set up incentives for people to avoid telling what they really think.
+Social stigmas can make  people prefer to tell the truth when asked about potentially embarrassing activities or opinions.

-To illustrate how social scientists might confront this situation, this lecture follows in the footsteps of S. L. Warner Warner {cite}`warner1965randomized`.
+To illustrate how social scientists have thought about learning about such embarrassing activities and opinions,this lecture describes a classic approach  of S. L.
+Warner {cite}`warner1965randomized`.

-We   put elementary  probability to work with the aim of constructing ways to protect the privacy  of **individual** respondents to surveys while still  accurately  estimating  the fraction of a **collection** of individuals   who think that they have a socially stichmatized characteristic, or who know that they engage in a a socially stimatized activity.
+Warner  put elementary  probability to work with the aim of constructing ways to protect the privacy  of **individual** respondents to surveys while still  accurately  estimating  the fraction of a **collection** of individuals   who think that they have a socially stichmatized characteristic, or who know that they engage in a a socially stimatized activity.

 The idea is to design a survey that assures the respondent that survey taker cannot observe his answer.

-{cite}`warner1965randomized` showed how this can be accomplished by injecting **noise** between the respondent's answer and the **signal** about that answer received by the survey taker.
+Warner's idea was to  add **noise** between the respondent's answer and the **signal** about that answer that the  survey taker ultimately receives.

-Statistical properties of the  noise injection produre can be designed in a way that assures a respondent of **plausible deniability**.
+Statistical properties of the  noise injection procedure can  assure a respondent **plausible deniability**.

 This idea is the central to the design of modern **differential privacy** systems.

 (See https://en.wikipedia.org/wiki/Differential_privacy)

-## Part I: Background Introduction
+#### Strategy

-During a sample survey, individuals can be reluctant to participate.

-And  if they do participate, they might choose to provide incorrect answers to  sensitive questions.
+Thus, when people are reluctant to participate a sample survey about personally  sensitive issues, they  might decline  to participate, and even if they do participate, they might choose to provide incorrect answers to  sensitive questions.

-These problems induce  **selection**  biases that are difficult to quantify.
+These problems induce  **selection**  biases that make it difficult to trust interpret the survey statistics.

 To confront such problems, {cite}`warner1965randomized` recommended an  interviewing technique designed to preserve subjects'   privacy while also providing information sought by the interviewer.